OSU-CS492-W19/final-project-final-project-team-5/README.md

   The user can save recipes and those will be added to the SQL Database as well as the grocery items.

-  The three acitivites will be:
+  The four acitivites will be:

     grocery list

+    recipe search activity

     view recipe